Cosmetics Legal & Compliance

-Cosmetics companies can make claims for their products, so long as mindful of the way FDA and FTC laws and regulations shape the marketing environment.
+Cosmetics companies can make claims for their products, provided they are they are mindful of the way FDA and FTC laws and regulations shape the marketing environment.

 Our Focus on Cosmetics Companies’ Legal Needs